-Miguel Brázio has a degree in Tourism by the Polytechnic Institute of Viana do same Institute.
+Miguel Brázio has a degree in Tourism by the Polytechnic Institute of Viana do Castelo, Portugal, and is currently a Masters student in Organizations Management, at the same Institute.
 He has special interest in tourism research and has developed studies about local planning, dark tourism and religious tourism.
 His professional background is in seaport administration.